yusigrist/LLM-Merging-Piepline/README.md

 # LLM Merging & Evaluation Pipeline

 This pipeline provides a comprehensive toolkit to merge, evaluate, and analyze Large Language Models (LLMs).
 It leverages powerful open-source tools like `mergekit` for model merging and `lm-evaluation-harness` & `holmes-evaluation` for robust performance assessment.
-The entire process, from merging to plotting results, is automated through a series of configurable shell scripts.
+The entire process, from merging to results, is automated through a series of configurable shell scripts.

 ## 🚀 Features